Core Algorithm Concepts

 For a single spectrum $I$ that is extracted from calibrated, geo-located radiance data, the spectral sample information can be written explicitly as $I_{[s]}$, with $s$ being some index of its spectral dimension. $I_{[s]}$ is naturally a discrete quantity with $s$ being a discrete index itself.
 Compare this to a theoretical description of radiance, which in general is a continuous function of wavelength or wavenumber $\tilde{I}(\lambda)$ or $\tilde{I}(\nu)$.
 In order to allow for a comparison between measured quantity $I_{[s]}$ and a model radiance, one must know which wavelength or wavenumber corresponds to a spectral sample at index $s$.

 The relationship between spectral sample (index) and wavelength or wavenumber is usually called dispersion.
-An alternative term for dispersion is wavelength solution.
+An alternative term for dispersion is wavelength (wavenumber) solution.
 It is some general function $d$ which maps a spectral sample index to either wavelength or wavenumber, whichever is appropriate for the specific instrument: $d(s) = \lambda_{[s]}$ or $d(s) = \nu_{[s]}$.
 When $d$ is known, it is straightforward to evaluate some continuous function $\tilde{I}$ at the correct wavelength or wavenumber in order to compare it to a measured value: $I_{[s]} \sim \tilde{I}{\left( d(s) \right)}$.

-The function $d$ is generally smooth and tends to be expressed as a polynomial which maps spectral sample to wavelength or wavenumber in the following way:
+For many instruments, the function $d$ is generally smooth and tends to be expressed as a polynomial which maps spectral sample to wavelength or wavenumber in the following way:

 \[ \lambda_{[s]} = \sum_{i=0}^{N} c_i \cdot s^i, \\\]